Alcampopiano/hypothesize/docs/docs/index.md

 Python based on Rand R. Wilcox's R package [WRS](https://dornsife.usc.edu/labs/rwilcox/software/).
-With Hypothesize you can compare groups and measure associations using methods that outperform traditional statistcal approaches in terms of power and accuracy.
+With Hypothesize you can compare groups and measure associations using methods that outperform traditional statistical approaches in terms of power and accuracy.

 For more information on robust methods please see Wilcox's book